namugach/dockit/README.md

 - `status`: Check container status
 - `setup`: Run initialization, build, start, and connect in one go
 - `run`: Automatically initialize, build, and start container without interaction
-- `join`: Automatically initialize, build, start, and connect to container in one command
 - `list`: List all projects created with dockit (real-time Docker status synchronization)
 - `ls`: List all projects created with dockit (alias for list)
 - `image`: Docker image management (list, ls, remove, prune, clean)